What sets Robinson apart?

 The first element – comprehensive, quality curricula- is the foundation upon which a student’s educational program is developed.
 Robinson’s curriculum is designed to reflect the content area’s Strategic Curriculum Review process and to align with the National Academic Standards.
 The curriculum is revised by teachers and content specialists annually.

-Instructional Materials Support
+Resources and Instructional Materials

 Providing teachers with quality materials to effectively teach is the second element of emphasis for Robinson’s quality curriculum offerings.
 We use a comprehensive process when selecting appropriate instructional materials for grade levels and courses.
 Teachers, curriculum specialists, and administrators all have a significant role in defining the criteria for selection and the actual selection process itself.